Skip to table of contents

 Further information and forms are found on the OUHSC Office of Risk Management website.

 The aim of this program is to challenge academically superior students and enable them to attain deeper understanding of their disciplines and a greater degree of commitment to their intellectual goals.
-In order to graduate with a degree with Honors, students must satisfy the requirements of both the Honors College on the OU Norman campus and the OUHSC department in which they are majoring.
+In order to graduate with a degree with Honors, students must satisfy the requirements of both the Honors College on the OU Norman campus and the OU Health Sciences department in which they are majoring.
 The educational opportunities include special sections, independent study and research, and interdisciplinary study.

 Title IX prohibits discrimination on the basis of sex – including pregnancy, parenting, and all related conditions in educational programs and activities receiving Federal funding.